![]() |

 Please refer to the the section under Program Details > Funding and Budget.
 The expenses under these heads include:

-c.
-For Indian scholars: Travel budget and out-of pocket allowance as per rates and limits mentioned
+a.
+For international faculty: coverage for travel, stay and honorarium as per the rates mentioned b.
+For international scholars: pocket allowance as per rates and limits mentioned c.
+For Indian scholars: Travel budget and out-of pocket allowance as per rates and limits mentioned |

 A research monograph is a topical book focused on a research topic.
 It can be structured in separate chapters bringing comprehensive knowledge to the readers and is catered towards practicing scientists/engineers/researchers/technologists with scholarly interest on the topic/subject.